CORAL/Sierra Procurement

 Sierra logo

-Sierra provides computational resources that are essential for nuclear weapon scientists to fulfill the stockpile stewardship mission through simulation in lieu of underground testing.
+Sierra provided computational resources that were essential for nuclear weapon scientists to fulfill the stockpile stewardship mission through simulation in lieu of underground testing.
 Modern simulations on powerful computing systems are key to supporting the annual assessment of all stockpile systems, resolving significant finding investigations (SFIs), accomplishing upcoming life extension programs (LEPs) with computationally taxing advanced safety and surety features, and for supporting qualification of hostile environments, safety calculations of abnormal environments, and gravity and reentry simulations.

-How is Sierra used?
+How was Sierra used?

 Where can I find more information?